arcuru/eideticadb/docs/src/design/authentication.md

 **Delegation Chain Rules**:

+- Each element in the `auth.id` array represents a step in the delegation chain
+- The first element references the main tree's User Auth Tree
+- Subsequent elements reference nested User Auth Trees or direct keys
+- The final element must be a direct key reference
 - Permission clamping applies at each level using the minimum function
 - Priority is always determined by the outermost (main tree) reference
 - Tips must be valid at each level of the chain for the delegation to be valid